NIDDK Director's Update Spring 2013

 The Weight of the Nation

 “HHS and HBO Collaborate to Improve The Weight of the Nation—A multiplatform obesity awareness campaign,” a collaboration which included staff from across NIDDK, was a finalist in the HHS innovates awards program.
 The program was created to celebrate and build a culture of innovation by U.S. Health and Human Services employees, including those of NIH, by facilitating the sharing of innovative ideas.
-Nominations can be viewed here.
 More about NIH’s role in the HBO documentary series, “The Weight of the Nation,” including a link to HBO short film about NIH, can be found here.

 NIH/NIDDK Logo